List of all U-boats

 General notes on this boat

 24 Apr 1943.
 Kptlt.
-Heinz Hirsacker took his own life on April 24th, 1943 shortly before he was due to be executed for "cowardice in the face of the enemy" - the only U-boat commander to suffer that fate.
-We'll write more about this later.
+Heinz Hirsacker took his own life on April 24th 1943 shortly before he was due to be executed for "cowardice in the face of the enemy" - the only U-boat commander to be tried on that charge.
+(We'll write more about this later.)

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-572 did not suffer any casualties (we know of) until the time of her loss.

 We have 1 emblem entry for this boat.
 See the emblem page for this boat or view emblems individually below.